GaPaLa/LLM-trick-bag/README.md

 # potentially? branch-train-merge - training 3 smaller models then merging gets higher accuracy faster than training one big one.
 Maybe do this iteratively throughout training?

-# data cleaning - skill-it skill graph builder?
+# data cleaning - skill-it skill graph builder?; beating neural scling laws with data pruning;

+# Symbol Tuning

 # use low perplexity tokens (from METAmath paper, also I suspect teh reason for TinyStories and textbooks are all you need)